Warehouse Robotics:

 Sorting can be a complex process that takes time when completed manually by humans.
 There are now warehouse robots equipped with cameras and sensors that are capable of performing the task much more quickly and efficiently than workers, with a much lower margin of error.

-This can be particularly useful if you warehouse uses a batch or zone picking method, where many items are brought together and need to be sorted into individual orders.
+This can be particularly useful if your warehouse uses a batch or zone picking method, where many items are brought together and need to be sorted into individual orders.
 A robot completing the task can scan and identify inventory at speed, then sort them into their required grouping.
 Thanks to their optics, access to inventory data, and sorting algorithms, this task is virtually automatic, so there’s essentially no need for human input.

 Transportation